-• The Vale's contingency planning is inadequate.
+The Vale's contingency planning is inadequate.
 It assumes that the rate of house building falling behind programme is the only problem likely to occur.
 Therefore the only solution offered is to remedy the problem via planning means.
 This is unsound.
 If jobs lag behind forecasts, the developers may delay the pace of construction which in turn reduces the rate at which CIL and Section 106 monies will become available.
 The necessary infrastructure and affordable housing can only be provided if the planned rate of construction and associated sales can be achieved and maintained.
-The Plan does not explain how this fundamental difficulty could be overcome.